 Contextual Consideration for Green Transition: Place the BEFIT proposal in the context of the ongoing green transition, recognizing the need for utilizing all available levers, including fiscal measures, to facilitate this urgent and essential change.
 To achieve this, bold measures are required within the framework of the rule, encompassing aspects like the taxable base and eligible tax incentives on the tax quota.
 It is crucial to clarify Member States' attributions, as outlined in Article 48.2 of the draft Directive, to avoid compromising the EU's competitiveness.
 Fiscal incentives, such as the Rollover relief for replacement assets (Article 18 of the Draft Directive), should be revisited to transform them from mere temporal deferrals into effective tax incentives, promoting a competitive green transition at the EU level.

-Addressing Uncertainties in Rule Configuration: The configuration of the rules in the BEFIT proposal introduces a notable level of uncertainty, particularly concerning crucial points like the interaction of BEFIT rules with National Corporate Income Tax Fiscal Unity regulations and cross-border loss relief.
+Addressing Uncertainties in Rule Configuration: The configuration of the rules in the BEFIT proposal introduces a notable level of uncertainty, particularly concerning crucial points like the interaction of BEFIT rules with National Corporate Income Tax Fiscal Unity regulations and cross-border loss relief (please see final losses commentaries below).
 A comprehensive assessment of all relevant key elements of a proposal to replace national corporate income tax systems is essential to mitigate uncertainties and ensure a smooth transition.

 Specific Comments